dw2/chop-lines/README.md

 # ChopLines
-ChopLines is a React component which truncates lines of HTML markup.
+ChopLines is a React component which truncates multiple lines of HTML markup.

-*Note: Due to the package size, it is recommend to use a simpler solution such as ReactTruncate for truncating text strings.*

 ## Usage
 | Property       | Type                                 | Value    | Default  |